sffxzzp/SteamWebPipes/README.md

 * Add an DBUpdater written in Go, to update local SQLite database
 * Change realtime.js, let the links point to SteamDB.info

-Try to let it run on a personal computers without any extra setups.
+This fork aids to let it run on a personal computer without any extra setups.

 # SteamWebPipes